mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-cirrus-experiments.md

 In order for Nimbus to run its targeting logic, it requires an experimenter id to be attached to each request.

 The experimenter id must be generated per user.
 It's important that this is user based to ensure users are assigned to the same features in all of their logged in devices.
+The Mozilla VPN client already has access to an identifier that fits the requirements of the experimenter id: the FxA id.
+Therefore that id will be used for this purpose.

 That poses an issue for non-logged in users.
-In these cases, a random UUID will be generated for the experimenter id.
+In these cases, a random UUID will be generated for the experimenter id and the id will be switched to the FxA once the user successfully logs in.
 (See also question 2. on the "Open questions" section of this document).

 Nimbus relies on Glean data for experiment analysis.
 Therefore the generated experimenter id needs to be included in all Glean pings.
-The Glean team is working on a new API that will facilitate setting this id, see[  Bug 1848201](https://bugzilla.mozilla.org/show_bug.cgi?id=1848201).
+The Glean team is working on a new API that will facilitate setting this id, see [Bug 1848201](https://bugzilla.mozilla.org/show_bug.cgi?id=1848201).
 The Mozilla VPN application will rely on this API to provide the experiment id to Glean.

-Timing: The experimenter id must be set as soon as possible on the application lifecycle, since it is required for all Cirrus requests and should be included in all Glean pings.
+Timing: The experimenter id must be set as soon as possible on the application life cycle, since it is required for all Cirrus requests and should be included in all Glean pings.

 #### 2\.
 Query Nimbus for active features